 No, except for the Bundu mask named Navoh.
 Most of the carvings were boxed up in our attic for 40+ years so our emotional attachment is not strong.
 On the other hand, we kept Navoh in our bedroom since she was gifted to us in 1973, so we do miss her but we’re pleased that she has a permanent home at the North Carolina Museum of Art where she is currently on display.

 Gongolis?
-One of our gongoli masks is currently on display at the NCMA and we’d like to find a museum to host a full exhibit to which we’ll contribute the dozen or gongolis that live in our attic.
-Maybe then we can have a grand opening.
+One of our gongoli masks is currently on display at the NCMA and we’d like to find a museum to host a full exhibit to which we’ll contribute the dozen rude, ugly gongolis that live in our attic.
+Maybe then there’ll be a grand opening.